Spinach And Ricotta Cannelloni

 Like other classic Italian recipes such as lasagne and beef ragu, spinach and ricotta cannelloni is one of those recipes I will always go back to.
 It’s classic, comforting and surprisingly simple to make!

-Since living in Italy I have seen so many cannelloni recipes.
+Since living in Italy, I have seen so many cannelloni recipes.
 A more rustic and traditional way of making them is with fresh lasagna sheets (homemade).
 Dollop some of your filling, be it spinach and ricotta or ragu and roll it up to create the cannelloni.

 The other option is to use pre-made cannelloni pasta tubes.
 I love using these because they are so easy to fill and ensure each tube is evenly filled, that way everyone gets an even portion.
-You should be able to buy cannelloni pasta tubes in most supermarkets, they’re pretty common and they save so much time.
+You should be able to buy cannelloni pasta tubes in most stores/supermarkets, they’re pretty common and they save so much time.

 Finely chop a shallot and garlic and saute in a pan with a little olive oil for 1-2 minutes.
 Add the tomato passata (pureed tomatoes) with some torn basil leaves, salt and pepper and simmer for around 5 minutes, set aside (photos 1 & 2).